Just What I Am

 "Just What I Am" is a song by American hip hop recording artist Kid Cudi, released on October 2, 2012 as the lead single from his third studio album Indicud (2013).
-The song, produced by Cudi himself, features a guest verse from his frequent collaborator and fellow Cleveland-based rapper King Chip (formerly known as Chip tha Ripper).
+The song, produced by Cudi himself, features a guest appearance from frequent collaborator and fellow Cleveland-based rapper King Chip (also known as Chip Tha Ripper).
+The song's title references Exodus 3:14.

+Despite only peaking at number 74 on the Billboard Hot 100, "Just What I Am" received double platinum certification by the Recording Industry Association of America (RIAA).
 Complex named the song #40 of the best 50 songs of 2012.
-As of November 25, 2024, "Just What I Am" has reached double platinum status by the Recording Industry Association of America (RIAA).

 Background and release

 Initially, an un-mastered version of the song was released by Kid Cudi via Complex on August 13, 2012, with the title stylized as "Just What Iam".
 Kid Cudi announced the song's official mastered release on September 21, 2012.
 The official cover art for the iTunes release was revealed via Cudi's Facebook page on September 25, 2012.
 The song was later included on Cudi’s first greatest hits album The Boy Who Flew to the Moon, Vol. 1 (2022).